josephwilliams/react_minesweeper/README.md

 ```

 #### Random Bomb Placement
-My first attempt - and terribly inefficient.
+My first attempt at a random bomb placement - and terribly inefficient.
 What would happen if the board had 1000 tiles and 999 bombs?
 There'd be countless duplicates.
 ```javascript
 plantBombs () {
   var totalPlantedBombs = 0;